 Do I Qualify for Social Security Disability in Spokane?

 While you may be unable to work, that fact alone won’t guarantee you Social Security disability benefits.
-Social Security is a big government agency.
-They use a complex legal system to decide who deserves benefits, and you can only win benefits if you meet their strict definition of “disabled.”
+Social Security is a big government agency and uses a complex legal system to decide who deserves benefits.
+You can only win benefits if you meet Social Security’s strict definition of “disabled.”

 WHAT DOES BEING DISABLED MEAN?

-Under Social Security rules, you’re only considered disabled if a medical condition or injury is expected to keep you from working for at least 12 months.
+Under Social Security rules, you’re only considered disabled if an impairment is expected to keep you from working for at least 12 months.
 The disability can be a physical condition, a mental condition, or a combination of problems.

 If you’re unable to work, it’s important that you schedule regular medical appointments and gather enough documentation to PROVE your case to Social Security.